WordPress Statnive Plugin · Parhum Khoshbakht

 Best for WooCommerce stores

 Statnive (Professional tier) tracks revenue per visitor, product views, and cart events.
-MonsterInsights also supports WooCommerce but requires Google Analytics and has higher performance overhead.
+MonsterInsights also supports WooCommerce but requires Google Analytics and has ~3.7x more performance overhead.

 Common Questions